Seaside Fun and Lots of Nudes: Bathing in Art

-The package holiday signalled the start of the concept of going away for a break, and we have Thomas Cook in 1841 to thank for this.
-In terms of artworks, these paintings, which span just over 20 years, mark not only a difference in fashions for clothing while bathing, but also artistic styles.
+The Valentine’s Day is coming… It seems appropriate to take a small tour through romantic depictions of bathing in art and some nudes.
+These paintings, which span just over 20 years, mark not only a difference in fashions for clothing while bathing, but also artistic styles.

-From wool bathing suits, skimpy bathing suits to birthday suits, artists had the opportunity to study the human form in the act of bathing and, while Renoir stuck with the classic nude bather in his work, The Large Bathers, from 1887, with his three voluptuous, fun-loving sun worshippers, Paul Cezanne gave the Impressionist take in his work of the same name in 1900.
+From wool bathing suits, skimpy bathing suits to birthday suits, artists had the opportunity to study the human form in the act of bathing and, while Auguste Renoir stuck with the classic nude bather in his work, The Large Bathers, from 1887, with his three voluptuous, fun-loving sun worshippers, Paul Cézanne gave the Impressionist take in his work of the same name in 1900.
 The positioning of the bodies is important here.
 In both paintings, the artists use a triangle as a tool to connect the bodies.
-Auguste Renoir uses the triangle with the girls themselves, while Cezanne utilises the canopies of the trees to create a focal point.
+Auguste Renoir uses the triangle with the girls themselves, while Cézanne utilizes the canopies of the trees to create a focal point.

 In both paintings, there is a sense of togetherness and fun being had in the process of bathing in nature.

-So far, so innocent, but as we reach the turn of the century, some artists brought a more erotic flavour to our innocent pastime of splashing about in the water.
-Paul Gauguin had relocated to Tahiti and his painting of Bathers in Tahiti has a pair of underaged island girls caught in the glare of the artist’s eye.
+So far, so innocent, but as we reach the turn of the century, some artists brought a more erotic flavor to our innocent pastime of splashing about in the water.
+Paul Gauguin had relocated to Tahiti and his painting depicting bathing in art, titled Bathers in Tahiti has a pair of underaged island girls caught in the glare of the artist’s eye.
 Their body language and positions, either side of the trees, creates an impression that they were not expecting to be seen.
 Their natural beauty is in competition with the verdant landscape they find themselves in.

-The final piece is by Ernst Ludwig Kirchner, entitled Bathers at Moritzburg, and was painted over a number of years between 1909 and 1926.
+The final piece of bathing in art is by Ernst Ludwig Kirchner, entitled Bathers at Moritzburg, and was painted over a number of years between 1909-1926.

 The shapes of the figures, both men and women, in particular the crouching woman, are clearly influenced by Pablo Picasso’s Les Demoiselles d’Avignon, positioned close to each other to create a sense of intimacy that we can see in Sloan’s painting also.
-This painting is also reminiscent of Cezanne’s grouping of bathers, and the clashing of the colour palette emphasises the nudity.
+This painting is also reminiscent of Cézanne’s grouping of bathers, and the clashing of the color palette emphasizes the nudity.
 At the time, Kirchner and other members of Die Brücke group would go to Mortizburg Lakes each summer to be with nature, a pastime that was gaining popularity in Germany.